 At both the campus and district levels, Karnes City ISD offers opportunities for input in matters that affect employees and influence the instructional effectiveness of the district.
 As part of the district's planning and decision-making process, employees are elected to serve on district- or campus-level advisory committees.
-Plans and detailed information about the shared decision-making process are available in each campus office or from the central administration office.
+Plans and detailed information about the shared decision-making process are available in each campus office.